IT Maturity, Inc. Newsletter #15

 For example the IT Maturity Method (ITMM) from IT Maturity provides training on how to methodically

-On the surface one might conclude that the purpose of newspapers in to provide 'new' information
+the surface one might conclude that the purpose of newspapers in to provide 'new' information to

-to users.
-However, businesses in general provide only two elements to their customer base, product
+users.
+However, businesses in general provide only two elements to their customer base, product and

-and service.
+service.
 One might think that 'information' is the product, but this would miss the point.
-The
+The question

-newspapers.
-Newspapers are really used as a service, for the information provided by a newspaper is
+Newspapers are really used as a service, for the information provided by a newspaper is used by

-used by customers for either their own entertainment or to solve the problems that they encounter,
+customers for either their own entertainment or to solve the problems that they encounter, or both.
+In

 How is the newspaper’s service evolving?
 Information, the service, is being provided online as well as

-how to enhance articles with links, contacts, products, services, and other tools for customers to
+to enhance articles with links, contacts, products, services, and other tools for customers to follow to

 More importantly how can the search for improvements to service be driven into organizations?
 How